submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

 weight: 50
 ---

-This guide covers experimenting with the external network use case.
+This guide covers how to set up Submariner for the external network use case.
 In this use case, pods running in a Kubernetes cluster can access external applications outside of the cluster and vice versa by using DNS resolution supported by Lighthouse or manually using the Globalnet ingress IPs.
 In addition to providing connectivity, the source IP of traffic is also preserved.

-{{% notice warning %}}
-**This feature is experimental.** The configuration mechanism and observed behavior may change.
-{{% /notice %}}

 ### Prerequisites